martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 <br>Lots of info about the Psion II can be found at the website by Jaap Scherphuis: [Jaap's Psion2 site](https://www.jaapsch.net/psion/index.htm)

 I used an Arduino to read and write to a Psion II Datapaks and Rampaks, these packs contain a memory chip, two counters and some logic.
 The packs require a 5 V supply, so are well suited to an Arduino Nano which also uses 5 V, powered from USB.
+An optional higher voltage supply (I used 18V) plus a few components can be added to allow writing to Datapaks.

 - Uses linear or paged addressing, larger segmented packs are not supported, maximum OPK file size is 64 kB.
 - Rampaks can be read from or written to (bits changed from 1 to 0, or 0 to 1).